kannan1001/DeAnza-QA-Spring-2016/Assignment/Assignment-5/ReadMe.md

-This folder contains automating test cases using SELENIUM IDE.
+This folder contains Test Cases and Test Suite to automate using SELENIUM IDE.